AlbinNils98/restaurant-booking-demo/README.md

 - **MUI** – UI component library

+## Development Tools & Pre-Commit Hooks

+- **Husky** – used for Git pre-commit hooks to enforce code quality.
+- **Pre-commit hook behavior**:
+  - Runs TypeScript compilation (`tsc`) on the entire `src` folder to catch type errors.
+  - Runs ESLint on the entire `src` folder to enforce coding standards.
+- **Scope**: The hook runs for both `server` and `app` directories, ensuring consistent type safety and linting across the whole monorepo.

+> This ensures that commits do not introduce type errors or linting issues in either the backend or frontend code.

 ## Deployment
 - Server: Build with npm build and deploy to your Node hosting of choice.
 - App: Build with npm build and serve the static files (for example Vercel or Netlify).